-One of my earliest frustrations with Python development had nothing to do with Python itself, but rather the needlessly esoteric act of deploying a Python app.
-Code bootcamps and tutorials do a fine job of teaching students how to run Python code locally, but the most meaningful applications don't run on local machines: they run on servers, on the internet, because that's the point, isn't it?
+One of my earliest frustrations with Python development had nothing to do with Python itself but rather the needlessly esoteric act of deploying a Python app.
+Code boot camps and tutorials teach students how to run Python code locally, but the most meaningful applications don't run on local machines: they run on servers, on the internet, because that's the point, isn't it?
 Maybe I'm taking crazy pills here.

 Depending on which version of Ubuntu you're running, your VPS probably shipped with either Python 2.7, or both Python 2.7 and Python 3.6.
 But what if you don't want to run either of those versions?
 If you're like me, you might have tried to replace your system's default installation and destroyed your machine in the process.
 In case nobody has told you not to do that, I'll do the honors: don't do that.

 - It's best to avoid messing around with your Python PATH whenever possible.

-We're going to walk through how to install the current latest version of Python alongside Ubuntu's system Python versions safely and easily.
+We will walk through how to install a newer version of Python alongside Ubuntu's system Python versions safely and easily.

 Downloading the Latest Python Version

 The first step should be familiar: we need to update Ubuntu's mirrors and packages to make sure we pull the latest packages when we install anything:

-Installing Python fresh on a Ubuntu machine requires us to install a whole bunch of prerequisite libraries that Python depends on.
+Installing Python fresh on a Ubuntu machine requires us to install many prerequisite libraries that Python depends on.
 I'm honestly not even sure what half of these do, and neither of us will probably ever need to.
-Trust me, it' a required step:
+Trust me; it's a required step:

 This is where a lot of people might turn to installing Python via Ubuntu's package manager with

 apt-get install python3.X.
-We're going to download and build the latest Python version from source, for a number of reasons.
-If a Python version is new enough, some Ubuntu machines might have the updated mirrors necessary to find the latest version More importantly, it's easier to manage multiple Python installations this way.
+We will download and build the latest Python version from source, for several reasons.
+If a Python version is new enough, some Ubuntu machines might have the updated mirrors necessary to find the latest version.
+More importantly, it's easier to manage multiple Python installations this way.